Trump’s new social media app, Truth Social, appears in App Store

 Purported screenshots of the Truth Social beta site show a platform similar to Twitter’s, including “Truths” and “Likes,” instead of tweets and likes.

 After he lost his online platform in the spring, Trump launched a blog called “From the Desk of Donald Trump.”
-But as The Washington Post and others reported, the site had low readership.
+But as The Post and others reported, the site had low readership.

 The blog shuttered after 29 days amid reports that Trump was upset by media coverage about its small audience.